tyler-vs/gwg-2018-fewd-scholarship/readme.md

 ### Udacity Google Chrome Extension

-The course will evaluate your work and one way in which it does so is by using a web browser exension for the Google Chrome browser, it can be downloading here [download](https://chrome.google.com/webstore/detail/udacity-front-end-feedbac/melpgahbngpgnbhhccnopmlmpbmdaeoi/related).
+The course will evaluate your work and one way in which it does so is by using a web browser extension for the Google Chrome browser, it can be downloading here [download](https://chrome.google.com/webstore/detail/udacity-front-end-feedbac/melpgahbngpgnbhhccnopmlmpbmdaeoi/related).

 ## Usage